-That new < 5 nmol/L limit would then have to be maintained continuously for a period of at least 12 months prior to an athlete being declared eligible for competition in the 400m to 1-mile.
-The previous limit was < 10 nmol/L But those lower levels would not be necessary for races contested below 400m or above the mile.
+That new <5 nmol/L limit would then have to be maintained continuously for a period of at least 12 months prior to an athlete being declared eligible for competition in the 400m to 1-mile.
+The previous limit of <10 nmol/L was established in 2018.
+But those lower-T levels would not be necessary for races contested below 400m or above the mile.

 I was never good at math, so this new equation meant to represent “competitive balance” had me a bit flummoxed.

-Alright, but should the highest possible value become the new standard if the goal is to achieve “competitive balance”, especially if that number involves a very small but important segment of the racing population?
+Alright, but should the highest possible value become the new standard if the goal is to achieve “competitive balance”, especially if that number involves a tiny but important segment of the racing population?

 Why should athletes within the normal range of 0.5 – 2.4 nmol/L be expected to compete fairly with athletes with essentially double their testosterone levels (5.0)?
 So they lose by, what, a lesser but still substantial margin?